vipulSharma18/Contextual-Bandits-with-Pseudocounts-based-Exploration-for-Mitigating-Shortcut-Learning/README.md

 - Exploration done via pseudo-counts (input state and output 0 or 10

 8. bandits tell supervised which mask to be on or off.

-9. run for alpha ration 4 and predictivity 0.9